 Day – 4 Pangong lake & Hemis Monastery

 Pangong lake is beautiful and so is the Hemis monastery.
 If you like extreme off-roading you can take a road to Pangong lake via Nubra Valley.
 However, if you want no bumpy roads then take the road from Karu to Pangong.
-Enjoy tea and lunch at Chang La pass, amazing cafe over there.
+Enjoy tea and lunch at Chang La pass, an amazing cafe over there.
 Pangong lake is around 170 km from Leh.
 Take a night stop there.
 There are many camps around the lake.

 Day – 5 Adios Pangong lake welcome Thiksey & Shey